ShefaaAbed/BFS-MPI/README.md

 NOTE:
-   To compile the mpi file: mpic++ filename.cpp -o namefile To run the mpi file: mpirun -np 5 ./filename
+   To compile the mpi file: mpic++ filename.cpp -o namefile and to run the mpi file: mpirun -np 5 ./filename